 Code control flow obfuscation

-Eazfuscator.NET supports an advanced technique called control flow obfuscation, when the MSIL code gets replaced with functionally equivalent, but different instructions.
+Eazfuscator.NET supports an advanced technique called control flow obfuscation which replaces the IL code with functionally equivalent, but slightly different instructions.
 Decompilers often crash on such code, so this may stop an intruder from trying to break into your assembly.

 Assemblies merging and embedding

 In some cases, we need to make one assembly from several ones.
 There are two methods of doing this: merging and embedding.

 Eazfuscator.NET merges or embeds assemblies for you in an easy way: you need to add one line of code to your project, where you specify which assembly to mix in.
 We are responsible for all this to be done correctly and quietly — during the obfuscation process.

 XML documentation filter

 If you are developing a class library, it is very probable that you use the auto-generated XML documentation files.
 The security problem concerning them is that they contain information describing your library implementation details: names and descriptions for private types, methods, and fields.